harmony-one/docs-home/general/bridges/layerzero-bridge/FAQ/bridged-tokens.md

 If you bridge ONE from Harmony to Ethereum, you receive 1ONE token with the address [0xD5cd84D6f044AbE314Ee7E414d37cae8773ef9D3](https://etherscan.io/token/0xD5cd84D6f044AbE314Ee7E414d37cae8773ef9D3)

-If you bridge [ONE](https://bscscan.com/token/0x03fF0ff224f904be3118461335064bB48Df47938) from Binance or [1ONE](https://etherscan.io/token/0xD5cd84D6f044AbE314Ee7E414d37cae8773ef9D3) from Ethereum with the right setup (there is a special button for ONE token), you get Native [Harmony ONE](https://explorer.harmony.one/#/address/0x00eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee?activeTab=3) on Harmony.
+If you bridge [ONE](https://bscscan.com/token/0x03fF0ff224f904be3118461335064bB48Df47938) from Binance or [1ONE](https://etherscan.io/token/0xD5cd84D6f044AbE314Ee7E414d37cae8773ef9D3) from Ethereum, you get Native [Harmony ONE](https://explorer.harmony.one/#/address/0x00eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee?activeTab=3) on Harmony.

 **BNB**